RTradeLtd/libp2p-lora-transport/README.md

 * `1` - Toggle debug mode
   * Debug mode switches processing so that anytime a LoRa packet is received, debug information is sent thorugh the serial interface containing the RSSI, SNR, and Error Frequency of the LoRa packet.

-## Possible Variations:

-* Instead of a transport, have it be a "protocol", where supporting hosts can provide access to a type of protocol, that allows reading/writing from the LoRa interface

 # License